McCarthy loses 1st game with Cowboys, but might have won QB

 INJURED

-TE Blake Jarwin’s right knee buckled when he cut on a route, and LB Leighton Vander Esch left early with a collarbone injury.
-Both appear to be long-term injuries.
+TE Blake Jarwin has a torn anterior cruciate ligament after his right knee buckled when he cut on a route, ending his season.
+LB Leighton Vander Esch broke his collarbone and is headed to injured reserve with a chance to return.
 T Cameron Erving had his left knee crunched while blocking on the 53-yard field goal that Greg Zuerlein missed.
 If Erving misses much time, it will be a huge blow to the depth of the offensive line.

 KEY NUMBER